argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 The template space has two users: `admin` and `argilla`.
 The username `admin` corresponds to the root user, who can upload datasets and access any workspace within your Argilla Space.
 The username `argilla` is a normal user with access to the `argilla` workspace.

-Currently, these user names can't be configured.
-The passwords and API keys to upload, read, update, and delete datasets can be configured using the following secrets:
+The usernames, passwords, and API keys to upload, read, update, and delete datasets can be configured using the following secrets:

 - `ADMIN_USERNAME`: The admin username to log in Argilla.
 The default admin username is `admin`.
 By setting up a custom username you can use your own username to log in to the app.